Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Introduction

-where $h_n=n^{1/(2(1+\eta)}$.
+where $h_n=n^{1/(2(1+\eta))}$.
 This further provides a practical way to select the truncation parameter $h$ for a given sample size.
 The class of functions $\mathcal{G}$ includes the ordinary-smooth and super-smooth distributions in the terminology of the statistical deconvolution literature (see \cite{F1991}).
 Examples of such distributions are Gamma, log-normal, truncated normal, pareto and their mixtures.
 Note that this result provides an upper bound on the risk, but does not guarantee rate-optimality, in the sense of \cite{book_T2009}.
 Establishing a tight lower bound on the risk seems to be a very challenging problem due to the intractability of the joint distribution of the workload observations.
 Nevertheless, this work is the first to present any type of guarantee on the rate for nonparametric estimation of $G$. \item For the proofs of the main results, several auxiliary results pertaining to the autocorrelation function of the workload process sampled at Poisson epochs are established. \item For the scenario in which the arrival rate is unknown, a heuristic estimation scheme that simultaneously estimates the arrival rate $\lambda$ and job-size distribution $G$ is constructed.
-Simulation experiments suggest that for large sample sizes the performance of the scheme is very close to that of the benchmark that uses the known $\lambda$. \item The theoretical results are accompanied by simulation analysis and discussion of practical implementation issues.
-In particular, the sensitivity of the procedure to the truncation parameter $h$ is examined.
-While in the asymptotic regime $h_n$ should be taken to infinity for the bias to disappear, we observe that for finite samples moderate values $h$ outperform higher ones.
-This is due to the fact that the variance of the CF estimator is $O\left(s^2/n\right)$, and thus when taking higher values of $h$ noisier terms are included in the integral of the inversion formula. \end{itemize}
+Simulation experiments suggest that for large sample sizes the performance of the scheme is very close to that of the benchmark that uses the known $\lambda$. \item The theoretical results are supplemented with simulation analysis and a discussion of practical implementation challenges.
+In particular, we examine the sensitivity of the procedure to the truncation parameter $h$.
+While in the asymptotic regime, $h_n$ must tend to infinity for the bias to vanish, we observe that for finite samples, moderate values of $h$ outperform larger ones.
+This occurs because the variance of the CF estimator is $O(s^2/n)$, so increasing $h$ incorporates noisier terms into the integral of the inversion formula.
+An interesting observation in these experiments is that the estimation accuracy is better when $\rho$ is lower, but the optimal choice of truncation parameter remains more or less the same.
+The same is observed for a slower sampling rate, which also reduces the variance of estimation errors because the correlation between workload observations is weaker. \end{itemize}